-San Jose has many professionals who provide client-centered individual counseling in person and through online therapy.
+Dallas has many professionals who provide client-centered individual counseling in person and through online therapy.
 If you opt into online therapy, you might also be able to meet with therapists all over the US.
-Many individuals gain further insight into their lives through internet-based counseling.
-In Dallas, therapy can be easily accessible and a click away.
+Many individuals gain further insight into their lives through internet-based therapy.
+In Dallas, therapy can be easily to use and a click away.

 How To Know If Therapy Is Right For You?

 With almost one million people in Dallas, NC, finding a therapist can be costly, and therapists may be booked out with clients.
-Through the list of therapists above and others through BetterHelp, you may be able to find a therapist within 24 to 48 hours.
-If you're searching for a nearby therapist close to 28034 or the surrounding zip codes, consider other available therapists through the BetterHelp therapist page.
+Through the list of counselors above and others through BetterHelp, you may be able to find a psychologist within 24 to 48 hours.
+If you're searching for a nearby psychotherapist close to 28034 or the surrounding zip codes, consider others available through the BetterHelp therapist page.

 To stay up to date with BetterHelp's initiatives through their social channels, you can follow them on Pinterest, LinkedIn, Instagram, Twitter, and Facebook.
 For mental health tips, check out the BetterHelp YouTube channel.